jonathanmorgan/reddit_collect/README.md

 ## Thanks!

-This work has been supported by the National Science Foundation under Grant IIS-0968495.
+This work has been supported in part by the National Science Foundation under Grant IIS-0968495.

 ## License: